openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### OCM Managed Profiles
 OpenShift Cluster Manager (OCM) should expose a user interface allowing users to manage their change management policy.
-Standard Fleet clusters will expose the option to configure the control-plane and worker-node `ChangeManagementPolicy` objects with the `MaintenanceSchedule` strategy - including permit and exclude times.
+Standard Fleet clusters will expose the option to configure the control-plane and worker-node `[Hosted]ChangeManagementPolicy` objects with the `MaintenanceSchedule` strategy - including permit and exclude times.

 - Service Delivery will reserve the right to disable this policy for emergency corrective actions.